Datalux/reqflood/README.md

 - Send requests with a delay
 - Limit request number

+## Use cases
+- Stress test
+- Penetration testing

+## Disclaimer
+- Use this script only against servers you control
+- **I don't assume any responsability for the use of this tool**

 # Installation
 1. Clone the repository with: `git clone https://github.com/Datalux/reqflood`
 2. (**OPTIONAL**) create a command to directly execute script.
 In your bash profile add following line:
 `alias reqflood='<YOUR-PATH>/reqflood/main.py'` where in `<YOUR-PATH>` insert path where you cloned the repository